mtassia/TIAMMAt/README.md

 - `Select_contigs.pl` (Included in this repo; requires `Perl`)
 - `Best_fit_domains.py` (Included in this repo; requires `Python3.X` + `re` and `sys` modules)

-Each of these programs are exported to `$PATH` by TIAMMAt.
+Each of these commands are exported to `$PATH` by TIAMMAt.

 ---
 ### USAGE: